chaneyn/ESDA_CEE506/README.md

 Professor Nathaniel W. Chaney (Nate)
 Email: nathaniel.chaney@duke.edu
 Office: FCIEMAS 2463
-Office hours: by reservation (calendly.com/nathaniel-chaney) Tuesdaygs 10am-12pm
+Office hours: by reservation (calendly.com/nathaniel-chaney) Tuesdays 10am-12pm

 ### TA
 Jiaxuan Cai
 Email: jiaxuan.cai@duke.edu
 Office hours location: CIEMAS 2431
-Office hours: TBD
+Office hours: Mondays 10am-12pm

 ## Course Description
 Environmental Spatial Data Analysis (ESDA) provides an introduction on how to leverage large volumes of spatial environmental data using primarily Python.
 The topics that will be covered include an overview of basic spatial statistics, spatial interpolation, kriging, conditional simulation, terrain analysis, dimensionality reduction, and spatial prediction.
 Existing software packages in Python will be introduced and used to explore the listed topics.